everyday Dharma

 • meditate every day? yes, you can!

-We have been practicing the opposite of what meditation asks of us for so many years, no wonder it is so hard to meditate every day.
 I am often asked why is hard to meditate every day?
-Despite the utter simplicity of the practice itself, why is it so difficult to consistently sit down and…
+Despite the utter simplicity of the practice itself, why is it so difficult to consistently sit down and meditate?
+One of the best answers I know comes from Diana Winston, who is the Director of Mindfulness Education at the UCLA Mindful Awareness Research Center.…

 Read More